FjShm/research/create_initial_coordination/README.md

 Every time one coordinate of a chain is generated, it is checked for overlap.
 The rate of coordinate generation gradually slows down as the probability of overlap increases with the progress of coordinate generation.
 [KDtree](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KDTree.html) was used to check for duplicates.
-Since all particles are checked, if `overlap_threashold` is larger than the bond length, coordinate generation will not proceed.
+If you want to set `overlap_threashold` larger than the bond length, set also `special_bonds` larger than 1.

 ### decide dihedral angle
 Completely random decision.
 Rotation of the axes was performed using the [Rodrigues' Rotation Formula](https://mathworld.wolfram.com/RodriguesRotationFormula.html).